prog-1/pointers/exercises/README.md

    This structure represents a linear collection of elements, where the order of elements in the physical memory is not defined.
 We use a reference to the next element, rather than an index like in a slice or array.
+The last element of the collection always points to `nil.
+And an empty collection is represented as a `nil` pointer.
 E.g.

    ![singly linked list](resources/Singly-linked-list.svg.png)